Use Your Noodle

 March 11, 2018

-March is National Noodle Month!
-To pay homage to our favorite carb, we enlisted the help of renowned chef (and newly minted 2018 James Beard Award semifinalist for Best Chef: New York City) Missy Robbins, who spins pasta into gold at her Brooklyn hot spot Lilia.
+To pay homage to our favorite carb, we enlisted the help of renowned chef (and newly minted 2018 James Beard Award winner for Best Chef: New York City) Missy Robbins, who spins pasta into gold at her Brooklyn hot spot Lilia.

 "I have spent many years studying and perfecting my pasta cookery, which, when done correctly, is both an art and a science," she explains.
 Follow Missy's commandments below, and you'll be armed to cook like a pro—then put your skills to the test with her inspired riff on the traditional noodle kugel, which combines her Jewish heritage and love for Italian food.

 - Use a bigger pot than you think you need.
 There should be enough space for the pasta to move around so that it cooks evenly.

 - Heavily salted water is essential for great pasta.
 Just as you want your sauce seasoned properly, the pasta should be well-seasoned too.
 The key is to cook it in very salty water.

 - Never, ever put oil in your pasta water.
 It prevents the sauce from sticking to the pasta.